 ROI can be used to select a region of interest for the analysis.
-In this case it is used because the straw on the right side of the droplet is disturbing the successful fitting of the droplet.

 If all the data points are analyzed with the same settings, the Analyze all option can be used from the Data Analysis window.
 Any group of data points can be also chosen for the analysis by clicking on a row which highlights the selected data point(s).
 In this case, select the experiments which you prefer to analyze.
-Then choose the preferred Data Analysis settings, after which you can select
+Then choose the preferred Data Analysis settings, after which you can select Analyze selected.

-Analyze selected.
 Undesirable data points can be hidden by right clicking the mouse and choosing Hide selected rows.
 The hidden data points can be returned from Show hidden rows.